-Notify your automobile insurance company about any traffic accident, and if the other driver was at-fault, notify that driver’s auto insurance company that you may be filing a claim against it.
+Notify your automobile insurance company about any traffic accident in Atlanta, and if the other driver was at-fault, notify that driver’s auto insurance company that you may be filing a claim against it.

 Other kinds of accidents may involve homeowner’s insurance or commercial liability policies.
 At any point after an accident of any kind with injuries, you can obtain advice from an experienced Atlanta personal injury attorney.

 A thoroughgoing investigation of your accident and injury is imperative for establishing causation, negligence, and liability.
-Let an experienced personal injury lawyer help you compile the evidence that you’ll need to file an insurance claim and receive the compensation you need.
+Let our experienced injury claim lawyers help you compile the evidence that you’ll need to file an insurance claim and receive the personal injury compensation you need.

 If you’ve been injured, don’t negotiate with an insurance company by yourself.
 That may be fine, for example, if you’ve suffered only vehicle or property damage, but your health and your future are too important.

-An insurance company is likely to offer you a settlement amount that is substantially less than the amount that your personal injury claim is actually worth.
+The average settlement for personal injury cases varies depending on a number of factors.
+But, it’s important to know that an insurance company is likely to offer you an injury claim settlement that is substantially less than the amount that your claim is actually worth.

 Moreover, if you sign any insurance documents before consulting a personal injury attorney, it’s possible that you could sign away your right to file a lawsuit in the future.